 Specialist optional modules

-I recommend downloading the brochure , which gives a comprehensive overview.
+I recommend visiting the website, which gives a comprehensive overview.
 However, if the CISM qualification is held, this can lead directly towards Expert qualification, though as stated, the modules are optional.
 Be advised that ISACA membership would be a prerequisite.

 SANS (System Administration, Networking, and Security)